ahmedombada/ansible-k8s/README.md

 2. A computer with anisble installed in it.
 3. A managed firewall/router, dont freak out, you probably already have this if you have internet at home (if you dont, then you should, take this as an opportunity buy one and replace the one that you currently have, you will not regret it :)), this device MUST be able to do port forwarding if you want your services to be reachable form the internet (i have a fritzbox 6591).
 4. All of machines mentioned above MUST layer 3 connectivity(translation: they should be able to ping each other ;).

+# Virtual machines specs
+1. Specs for both master and worker nodes (RAM: 4G, DISK: 30G).
+Note: This is not the minumum requirment, rather a comfortable set up.
+Im sure you can get away with less.

 # Must haves for the cert-manager role to work
 1. a cloudflare account.